m3dwards/parity-website/content/faqs/_index.md

 <br>

 ### Is it like barter or Bitcoin?
 Parity is neither of those.
 First, it is not like barter, because you have a balance in the local currency (<span class="parity-currency"></span>) to spend with anyone with listings in the marketplace.
 Your own listings can be bought by anyone in Parity.
 It’s not a direct swap like barter.
 Secondly, it’s not like Bitcoin because you don’t need to buy into the currency first.
-You just join Parity and receive your balance to increase local spending power and boost immediately your liquidity.
+You just join Parity and receive your zero interest overdraft to increase local spending power and boost immediately your liquidity.